 - File an application with the state Office of Workers’ Compensation if there’s a failure to reach an agreement for compensation with the employer.

 Although many people file their claims and pursue disability payments on their own, this can be a frustrating and complicated process.
 An experienced Delaware workers’ compensation lawyer handling your case can alleviate much of this stress.
-If you have suffered an injury or illness at work, contact the legal team at Morris James for more information on how you can receive workers’ compensation benefits.
+If you have suffered an injury or illness at work, contact the legal team in Wilmington, Newark, Dover, Georgetown and Rehoboth locations at Morris James for more information on how you can receive workers’ compensation benefits.